microsoft/ML-For-Beginners/8-Reinforcement/README.md

 # Introduction to reinforcement learning

-Reinforcement learning, RL, is seen as one of three basic machine learning paradigms, next to supervised learning and unsupervised learning.
-To explain how Reinforcement learning works, think that it's all about decisions and delivering the right decisions or at least learn from them.
+Reinforcement learning, RL, is seen as one of the basic machine learning paradigms, next to supervised learning and unsupervised learning.
+RL is all about decisions: delivering the right decisions or at least learning from them.

 Imagine you have a simulated environment, like the stock market for example.
 What happens if you impose this or that regulation does it have a positive or negative effect?
 The whole point is being able to change course if something negative happen, so called _negative reinforcement_ or if it's a positive outcome, to keep building on that, so called _positive reinforcement_.